cs4241-22a/a4-components/README.md

 Login and create a Todo list.
 Todo page is now written with react components, using stuff like the map function, props, useState & useEffect hooks.

 middleware used:
-lazydebug, a middleware function I wrote that console logs whereever you call it argon2, for hashing passwords mongoose, for connecting with the mongoDB server easier expressRouter, for more routing options
+lazydebug, a middleware function I wrote that console logs whereever you call it.
+(I got rid of it b/c the console logs were getting annoying.
+It is on my a3 project. ) argon2, for hashing passwords mongoose, for connecting with the mongoDB server easier expressRouter, for more routing options